fattyuke/Orchestration/vArmour/terraform/README.md

 Terraform has precompiled binaries for all the major distros.
 You download, unzip and you run terraform plan/apply.
 Nothing complicated here.
 A few notes:

 -In the Terraform folder you will find 20-30 additional binaries.
-These are plugins and you don't interract with them directly.
+These are plugins and you don't interact with them directly.
 You can delete the ones you don't need if you want.
 -Adding the Terraform folder to the system path is crucial.
 This way you will be able to execute the terraform command from anywhere
--oh-my-zsh has a very useful autocomplete plugin for Terraform -Atom and Sublime Text both have syntax plugins for Terraform making it easier to spot typos
+-oh-my-zsh has a very useful autocomplete plugin for Terraform
+-Atom and Sublime Text both have syntax plugins for Terraform making it easier to spot typos

 There are two other options for getting started with Terraform: